adumont/tplink-cloud-api/README.md

 - saturation: 0-100
 - color_temp: 2500-9000

+For color bulbs, color_temp overrides hue/saturation.
+If a bulb is in white mode, color_temp must be set to 0 in order to change colors.

 For help to choose the hue/saturation value, you can head to http://colorizer.org/.

 # Example